 The International Phonetic Alphabet (IPA) is an alphabetic system of phonetic notation that was devised in the 19th century as a standardised way of representing the sounds of speech in written form.
 The British English IPA chart consists of 44 symbols representing the pure vowels (monophthongs), the gliding vowels (diphthongs), and the consonant sounds of spoken British English.
 The Britlish Library contains a wealth of Activities to help you to learn, remember, and use the British English IPA symbols efficiently whether you are a student or a teacher.

 Many English multisyllable words are made up of many parts including prefixes and suffixes, and if you learn the most common prefixes and suffixes, you can expand your vocabulary dramatically.
 The word unpredictability has two secondary stresses as well as the main stress that is found in all English words.
 It’s unusual for a word to have more than one secondary stress, but this is the result of unpredictability being composed of so many parts.
 There are several negative prefixes in English.
 The most common are: de, dis, il, im, in, ir, mis, and un.
 This lesson will introduce you to some of them as well as helping you to pronounce them.
 I also look at prominence for effect.
-The lesson also has a crossword puzzle which will help with negative prefixes.

 Learn English with the most innovative and engaging English lessons available anywhere on the Internet and all completely free of charge!
 To personalise your experience in the Britlish Library and to keep track of the lessons you have studied and the vocabulary you have recorded, or the notes you have made about each class, sign up for a free account today.